King's Quest VII

 King's Quest VII: The Princeless Bride is a graphic adventure game developed and published by Sierra On-Line for the MS-DOS, Microsoft Windows and Macintosh computers in 1994.
-It features high-resolution graphics in a style reminiscent of Disney animated films and is the only King's Quest game with multiple protagonists: Queen Valanice and Princess Rosella, who are both spirited away to the realm of Eldritch, and Rosella is transformed into a troll.
-They must find a way to return Rosella to normal and find her true love, get rid of a powerful evil force threatening this realm, and get back to their kingdom Daventry.
+It features high-resolution graphics in a style reminiscent of Disney and Don Bluth animated films and is the first King's Quest game with multiple protagonists: Queen Valanice and Princess Rosella, who are both spirited away to the realm of Eldritch, and Rosella is transformed into a troll.
+They must find a way to return Rosella to normal and find her true love, defeat a powerful evil force threatening this realm, and return to the kingdom of Daventry.

-King's Quest VII is the only game in the series to divide the story into chapters.
+King's Quest VII is the first game in the series to divide the story into chapters.
 Some puzzles have multiple solutions, and there are two possible endings.
 Critical reactions to the game were generally positive.

 Gameplay

-King's Quest VII is different from the previous King's Quest games in terms of structure.
-The action is separated into six chapters, each set primarily in a different region of the realm of Eldritch.
-The player alternates between two heroines, Valanice and Rosella, with each chapter.
-The two heroines travel through some of the same places during the course of the game, finally meeting up again in the end.
+King's Quest VII has a different structure compared to previous King's Quest titles.
+The action and story is separated into six chapters, each set primarily in a different region of the realm of Eldritch.
+The player alternates between two protagonists, Valanice and Rosella, with each chapter.
+The two protagonists travel through some of the same places during the course of the game, finally meeting up again in the end.
+The player has the option to choose the chapter from which to begin playing the game, and will enter gameplay from the beginning of the selected chapter.

-Aside from the multi-chapter layout, the most significant change in game structure is the simplification of user interface by the use of smart pointer.
-When playing the game, the pointer lights up when passed over an object that can be used.
-Players can get or use objects and talk to characters by directly clicking on them, whereas previous games required the player to select an action icon and then click on the environment, and can click on the environment without indicating which parts of the game could be interacted with.
+Aside from the multi-chapter layout, a significant change in game structure is the simplification of user interface by the use of a smart pointer.
+When playing the game, the pointer lights up when passed over an object that can be interacted with.
+Players can get or use objects, investigate areas, and talk to characters by directly clicking on them, whereas previous games required the player to select an action icon and then click on the environment.
+Occasionally, large environments are traversed across a continuous, panning screen instead of being divided into multiple screens.
+Additionally, although many dangerous characters and situations are encountered throughout the game that can lead to the death of the player character, the player is given the option to immediately return to gameplay and try again, rather than restore a saved game as previous King's Quest titles were designed.

-One of the game's highlights is its graphics; King's Quest VII has very elaborate and colorful graphics, compared to other games of the time, with painted backgrounds and animation techniques.
-The game makes use of SVGA graphics, new at the time, before The Dig and Space Quest 6.
-Also included are certain areas that pan from one side to the other, rather than going from screen to screen.
-Despite the cartoonish graphics characteristic of family-friendly computer games, the game includes several violent death scenes.
+Notably, King's Quest VII makes use of SVGA graphics, new at the time, later used by other adventure games such as The Dig and Space Quest 6.
+As a result, King's Quest VII features painted environments and highly detailed and stylized animation.